Motorcycle marshal training and joining the National Escort Group.

 Anyone interested in the group should contact their regional coordinator for more information on the role.
 If your region is full, when a place becomes available, people at the top of the list will be contacted to begin their training.
 In the meantime, opportunities are available in other aspects of competitive cycling including race organising and commissairing.

-The process of becoming an National Escort Group (NEG) rider is as follows:
+The process of becoming a National Escort Group (NEG) rider is as follows:

-- If there are spaces in your region you will recieve an e-mail with your British Cycling membership number to enable you to complete the online module.
+- When a space is available in your region, you will receive an e-mail with your British Cycling membership number to enable you to complete the online module.

-- Undertaking the online module which can be found here and passing the exam at the end of the training.
+- Undertake the online module, which can be found here, and pass the exam at the end of the training.

-- Attending a minimum of three events as a trainee NEG rider to learn the skills needed to be an NEG rider and completing the logbook.
+- Attend a minimum of three events as a trainee NEG rider, to learn the skills needed to be an NEG rider, and complete the logbook.

-- Passing a practical assessment which encompasses all the skills needed to be an NEG Rider
+- Pass a practical assessment which encompasses all the skills needed to be an NEG rider.

-Once riders have passed all of the above they will be accredited to NEG 3, the pathway below shows the levels of NEG riders.
+Once riders have passed all of the above they will be accredited to NEG 3, the diagram below shows the levels of NEG riders.